 McCall has been honored on Crain’s annual "40 under 40”, Crain’s top Tech 25 list, the Re/code top 30 tech power list, a Top 100 VC, a Media 100 and a Hollywood 100 Power Player.
 He has keynoted or been a panelist at over 125 conferences and events nationwide.
 He is the founder & trustee of the McCall Family Foundation, focused on encouraging social entrepreneurship and global human/girls’s rights.
 He has served on numerous regional high technology advisory boards.
 He is the author of a popular venture blog, Something Ventured.

-Previous to 1995, Matt worked in the Boston Consulting Group’s Chicago Office, where he managed consulting and client teams on projects in the telecommunications, health-care and financial services industries.
-During and after college, Matt worked for Bankers Trust in Merchant Banking as well as Merrill Lynch and U.S. Trust.
+Previously, McCall worked in the Boston Consulting Group’s Chicago office, where he managed consulting and client teams on projects in the retail, health-care and financial services industries.

 McCall holds a B.A. in Economics and History from Williams College and an MBA with honors from Northwestern University’s J.L.
 Kellogg Graduate School of Management.
 He also holds a Masters in Manufacturing Management from Northwestern University’s McCormick School of Engineering.